Bookmark saved

 Kate appeared in the kitchen at the usual time.
 Dressed in the usual clothes.
 Hair braided in the usual way.

 But there were shadows under her eyes that hadn't been there a week ago.
 A pallor to her skin that makeup couldn't hide.
 Small changes.
 The kind that most people wouldn't notice.
-The kind that built up slowly, imperceptibly, until suddenly you looked at someone and realized they were different.

 "You have a session with Nigel this morning," Chelsea said, setting a plate in front of Kate.
 "Neural scans and dimensional sensitivity testing."